barnabyk3/Metasploit_Lab/README.md

 which creates a much more stable shell (terminal, like where you are sitting in front of the computer) that is much less likely to accidentally crash or stop working.
-This is usually important to do before an attacker starts to really do work on the computer they attack.
+This is usually important to do before an attacker starts to really do work on the machine they attack.
 First I pressed control-Z, and responded yes to 'background' the session.
 Next I typed in 'sessions' to list that one session.
 This allows me to keep that exploit running, while I continue to work in my own computer.